gamesbook/pyprototypr/docs/source/index.rst

 the terminology - as they all contain useful information and build on each other.

+If its your first time here, consult the `guide <guide>`_ to get a sense of what is in all

 .. toctree::
    :maxdepth: 2
    :caption: Contents: